ajkovar/ajkovar.github.io/_posts/2020-07-16-getting-started-with-nix.md

 layout: post
 title: "Nix - A Bumpy Takeoff"
 date: 2020-07-16
-categories: nix, haskell
+categories: nix haskell
 ---

-Today I tried playing around with [haskell](https://www.haskell.org/) to learn it a little bit better.
+Today I tried playing around with [Haskell](https://www.haskell.org/) to learn it a little bit better.
 It was not a smooth start.
 It seems most projects these days in the haskell ecosystem are moving towards using [nix](https://nixos.org/) as their package installer of choice.

 I can see the motivations for this.
 A package manager that uses a purely functional deployment model fits nicely in line with the Haskell philosophy.
 It also makes some bold promises such as solving the problem of dependency hell, all the while producing packages that are more reliable, reproducable, and portable.

 This all seems great.
-But like most things in life, it seems that it doesn't come without its own set of problems.
-One of the main ones being that for for users of MacOS Catatalina.
+But like most things in life, it seems that it doesn't come without its own set of challenges.
+One of the main ones (for the time being) is for users of MacOS Catalina.

 With the arrival of Catalina, macOS now runs on a [read only system volume](https://support.apple.com/en-ca/HT210650) (Macintosh HD) that gets mounted on `/` .
 A user writable second volume (Macintosh HD - Data) now also gets created and mounted at `/System/Volumes/Data`.
 It then uses some magic combined with a new concept (brought in along with the arrival of Catalina) called *firmlinks* to combine these two volumes together to create what you see as your file system tree.
-You can read more about that (here)[https://derflounder.wordpress.com/2020/01/18/creating-root-level-directories-and-symbolic-links-on-macos-catalina/#:~:text=synthetic.conf%20is%20intended%20to,(8)%20during%20early%20sys%2D].
+You can read more about that [here](https://derflounder.wordpress.com/2020/01/18/creating-root-level-directories-and-symbolic-links-on-macos-catalina/#:~:text=synthetic.conf%20is%20intended%20to,(8)%20during%20early%20sys%2D).

 Why is this a problem?
 Well, because Nix's architecture and support structures are centered around dropping packges into `/nix` directory that exists at that root level.
 A root level that is now read only.
 In fact, if you want to uninstall Nix (at least in the case of [single user installation](https://nixos.org/nix/manual/#sect-single-user-installation)), all you need to do is run `rm -rf /nix`.
 Pretty nice that everything well compartmentalized like that.
 Unfortunately, it just so happens that the location they choose to put everything is a bit complicated in this particular case.